frederic-perez/AmE-dictionary/data/dictionary.md

 __abyss__ _n_ :seven::astonished::mega: /əˈbɪs/ _Looking into the abyss._
 __acacia__ _n_
 __accenting__ _v_
+__accentuate__ _v_ /ak-SEN-shu-wayt/ To make something more noticeable. _He likes to wear clothes that accentuate his muscular build._
 __accessory pulmonary vein__ _n_ :two::hammer: _Variant anatomy, such as accessory pulmonary veins, can be the source of AF triggers and require isolation._ _The accessory veins most commonly arise near the right-sided pulmonary veins but can occur anywhere including the atrial roof._
 __accessory__ _adj, n_ :pencil2:
 __accident__ _n_ __2d__ _US, informal_ Used euphemistically to refer to an uncontrolled or involuntary act or instance of urination or defecation (as by a baby or a pet).